Poincar\'e dualization and Massey products: Poincar e dualization

 This follows from the equality $H^{n/2}(P_nA)=H^{n/2}(A)\oplus H^{n/2}(A)^\vee$.
 We can pick any basis for $H^{n/2}(A)$ and complete it with the dual basis to one for $H^{n/2}(P_nA)$.
 In this basis, the assertion is clear. \end{proof}

-\begin{cor} If $(A,d)$ is cohomologically simply connected, and $n$ (not necessarily divisible by four) is at least by two larger than the cohomological dimension of $A$, then $P_n(A)$ is realized by a closed manifold. \end{cor}
+\begin{cor} If $(A,d)$ as in \Cref{lem: nondegenerate} is cohomologically simply connected, and $n$ (not necessarily divisible by four) is at least by two larger than the cohomological dimension of $A$, then $P_n(A)$ is realized by a simply connected closed smooth manifold $M$.
+That is, $A_{PL}(M)$ is connected by a chain of quasi-isomorphisms to $P_n(A)$. \end{cor}

 As indicated in \Cref{geometric}, in \Cref{universalpropertyandgeometricinterpretation} we show that this manifold, for large enough $n$, can be taken to be the double of a thickening of a representing cell complex.